 The effective management of credit risk requires the establishment of an appropriate credit risk culture.
 Key credit risk policies and credit risk management strategies are important elements used to create this culture.
-The Bank has implemented internal processes and risk-oriented strategies intended to actively identifying, managing, monitoring and reporting credit risk on its mortgage and non-mortgage portfolios.
+The Bank has implemented internal processes and risk-oriented strategies intended to actively identify, manage, monitor and report credit risk on its mortgage and non-mortgage portfolios.
 The Bank considers these to be suitable for the nature, scale and complexity of the business.
 This is supported by policies and internal limits or thresholds with key controls.